Thulium-Drake/ansible-role-ansible_controller/README.md

 For EL7 you need to install GnuPG2.2 in order to fully use all of the tools this role provides.
 This package can be found on https://copr.fedorainfracloud.org/coprs/icon/lfit/package/gnupg22-static/

+And you need to enable EPEL on your system for some dependencies.

 ## Ansible Projects
 The Controller uses the concept of 'Ansible Projects', these are folders containing everything Ansible needs to do it's job.
 They should have the following structure: